msillano/tuyaDAEMON/extra/README.md

             (two triggers are required for a BOOL status)
    - battery level:LOW                trigger 1820
    - battery level:DOWN               trigger 1820
-            (The automations does a battery status polling every 24H)
+            (The automation does a battery status polling every 24H)
    - setup:alarm                      trigger 1830
-            (The echo from automations)
+            (The echo from the automation)
+   - setup:todo (reserved)            trigger 1840, 1850
  ````
 _commands node-red => device_ to change status:
  ````